maximilianh/pubMunch/README.md

 To use 10 local CPUs, run it like this:
     pubRunAnnot foxFinder.py myCrawlText --cat foxFinderOut.tab --cluster localhost:10

 the tools will submit one cluster job for each chunk of articles.
 Each job will get one chunk of articles from the myCrawlText directory, parse the articles and files tables and run them through foxFinder.py.
-As our function yields fields called "start" and
+As our function yields rows where the first two fields are called "start" and
 "end", 150 characters around each FOXO1-match will be extracted and appended to the rows as a field "snippet".

-The results are written to gzipped tables with the columns articleId, externalId, start, end, year, geneId and snippet.
+The results are written to gzipped tables with the columns annotId, externalId, start, end, year, geneId and snippet.
 Since we provided the --cat option, once the cluster jobs are done, their results will be concatenated into one big table, foxFinderOut.tab.
 Depending on how big your cluster is, this can be a lot faster than running a grep.

+The article ID of an annotation row is the first 10 digits of the annotation ID.
+The file ID of the annotation row is the first 13 digits of the annotation ID.

-There is a collection of taggeres in the directory taggers/.
+There is a collection of taggers in the directory taggers/.

 These scripts can use Java classes.
 If the name of the script starts with "java", pubRunAnnot will run the script not in the normal python interpreter, but through Jython.
 That means that you can add .jar files to sys.path in your script and use the Java classes as you would use python classes.